Mark-Davis-W/Software_Dev_Methods_class/Group-Project/ReadMe.md

 <h1>Stack overflowers</h1>

-<h2>The Note Squad [WebApp](https://notes-101.herokuapp.com "The Note Squad")</h2>
+<h2>The Note Squad <a href="https://notes-101.herokuapp.com" title="The Note Squad")>WebApp</a></h2>

 <h3>Overview of Application Architecture:</h3>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;Our NoteSquad Web App will be hosted with a free site, Heroku.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Our NoteSquad Web App will be hosted with a free tier student account on Heroku.
 It will use amazon s3 as the filesystem for storing the notes (files) and PostgreSQL as the database for profiles and relevant information.
-We use bootstrap and ejs partial templates for the user interface.</p>
+We used bootstrap,CSS, and EJS templating for the user interface.</p>

 <h3>Project Description:</h3>

-<p>&nbsp;&nbsp;&nbsp;&nbsp;NoteSquad.com is a local student webpage for other students to exchange resources, notes, and find notetakers.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;NoteSquad is a local student webpage for other students to exchange resources, notes, and find notetakers.
 This webpage will make it easier for students, especially long-distance/remote learning students, to find notetakers and study material, all in one place. </p>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;The students can make a profile which contains their contact information, major, and a list of their current classes.
 The search feature makes it easier for students to find what they’re looking for quickly, whether it be a notetaker, note taking jobs, or study material relevant to their current courses and major.</p><br><br><br>